sybrenstuvel/python-rsa/doc/installation.rst

 Dependencies
 ------------

+Python-RSA is compatible with Python versions 3.5 and newer.
+The last version with Python 2.7 support was Python-RSA 4.0.

 Python-RSA has very few dependencies.
 As a matter of fact, to use it you only need Python itself.
 Loading and saving keys does require an extra module, though: pyasn1.
 If you used pip or easy_install like